anton-k/mig/docs/src/05-plugin.md

 Let's use this schema for authorization to site.
 There is a route that provides authorized users with session tokens.
-User can pass credentials as request body over secure connection and get session token in response which is valid for some time.
+A user can pass credentials as request body over secure connection and get session token in response which is valid for some time.

-With that token user can access the rest of the application.
+With that token the user can access the rest of the application.
-User can pass token as special header.
+The user can pass token as a special header.
 And we check in the application that token is valid.

 Imagine that we have a type for a session token: